Discrimination in the workplace

 - Education: This extends not only to the rights of disabled children to the same level of education as non-disabled children, but also to disabled adults wishing to further their education.

 - Access: The act seeks to ensure disabled people are granted full access to goods, facilities and services such as stores, banks, cinemas, churches and public transport.

 The disabilities in question can be physical and/or mental.
 While great strides have been made in recent years, negligence and discrimination can still occur, and when they do it’s only right to pursue compensation to make up for your distress and any lost earnings.

 Reading through these various laws, it’s apparent that you don’t have to actually be employed by a person or business to suffer discrimination in the workplace, since choosing not to give you a job can, in some circumstances, be an example of discrimination.
 If you’ve been treated in this manner then it’s only fair that you should be able to seek compensation, not only for any earnings you may have lost, but also to help counter the unfair treatment you’ve received.
 Clearly, no amount of money can truly make up for this kind of disgraceful treatment, but it can play a part in helping to restore your faith in fairness and justice.

 The key to winning such a claim lies in putting together a case which convincingly portrays the thought processes of the employer in question.
 Doing this effectively requires skill, experience and in-depth knowledge of the appropriate legislation.
 It’s vital therefore, that those who feel discriminated against retain the services of a professional solicitor at the earliest possible opportunity.

-Call us today on 0800 234 6438 and speak to one of our trained advisers.
-They'll take your details and give you an honest appraisal of your case, and your chances of a successful claim.
-If we feel you've got a good chance of winning compensation, we'll fight your case on a no win no fee basis, meaning you'll get to keep all of the awarded recompense, as you so richly deserve.
+Call today on 0800 234 6438 and speak a trained legal adviser.
+They’ll take your details and give you an honest appraisal of your case, and your chances of a successful claim.
+If they feel you’ve got a good chance of winning compensation, they’ll pass your case on to a no win no fee solicitor who will guide you through the process.